 We honor the life of a sister, aunt, friend and educator

-CONCORD, N.C. – There was something that felt perfectly right about the celebration of life of Dr. Katie Geneva Cannon at Bethpage United Presbyterian Church on Aug.
+There was something that felt perfectly right about the celebration of life of the Rev. Dr. Katie Geneva Cannon at Bethpage United Presbyterian Church on Aug.
 14 in Concord, North Carolina.
 First, there was the community that gathered.
 It was like a reunion of reunions for African-American Presbyterians and many others.
 We gathered, greeted each other, sang, praised God, read Scripture, remembered, celebrated and renewed our faith, even at a time of death of a beloved sister, aunt, friend and educator.

 Dr. Diane Moffett, executive director and president of the Presbyterian Mission Agency, announced that a fund at the Presbyterian Mission Agency will provide scholarships for women of color to attend leadership development events.
-She asked for donations in honor of Katie Geneva Cannon, so that her name and legacy will continue.
-Those wishing to donate towards the fund should click here to donate online or include #E049991 on your check to designate the donation.
+She asked for donations in honor of Dr. Cannon, so that her name and legacy will continue.
+Those wishing to donate toward the fund should click here to donate online or include #E049991 on your check to designate the donation.

-Dr. Brian Blount, president of Union Presbyterian Seminary in Richmond, Virginia, said that one worship service is not enough to celebrate Katie, so there will also be a memorial service held on Monday, Sept.
-10, at 11:30 a.m. at Watts Chapel at Union Presbyterian Seminary.
-He suggested that we have lost a boundary breaker, a prophet, an educator and a friend.
+Dr. Brian Blount, president of Union Presbyterian Seminary in Richmond, Virginia, suggested that we have lost a boundary breaker, a prophet, an educator and a friend.

 Though filled with faith and hope for the resurrection to eternal life, it was difficult for the Cannon family to imagine a world without Katie Cannon in it.
-Dr. Cannon’s sister, Sara Elizabeth Cannon-Fleming, named the many sisters, brothers, nieces, nephews and cousins, as they have a large family.
+Dr. Cannon’s sister, Sara Elizabeth Cannon-Fleming, named the many sisters, brothers, nieces, nephews and cousins in their large family.
 She said, “You have spoken of the Rev. Dr. Katie Geneva Cannon, but to me, she was my sister Katie.”

 Education was a high priority for the Cannons.
 Cannon-Fleming shared about a relative many years ago who almost lost her finger, simply because she could write.
 Another high value was being kind to others and being respectful of other people.